abdulhalimzhr/explorer/README.md

 # File Explorer Web App

-A web-based file explorer application that lets you browse folders and files through a clean interface.
+A cross-platform web-based file explorer application that lets you browse folders and files through a clean interface.
 The app provides folder tree navigation, search functionality, and file viewing capabilities.

 ## Technology Stack